eriklarsen4/Endo/vignettes/FIREpHly.md

-This markdown was developed to formally document the data analysis of FIRE-pHly data for **Dr. Martha Bhattacharya’s lab** at the **University of Arizona** for the endolysosomal paper, Transmembrane protein 184B (TMEM184B) modulates endolysosomal acidification via the vesicular proton pump, accepted by The Journal of Cell Science (2025-06-18).
+This markdown was developed to formally document the data analysis of FIRE-pHly data for **Dr. Martha Bhattacharya’s lab** at the **University of Arizona** for the endolysosomal paper, *Transmembrane protein 184B (TMEM184B) modulates endolysosomal acidification via the vesicular proton pump*, accepted by **The Journal of Cell Science** (2025-06-18; links soon).

 Until an image is built, the `R version` used was **R 4.3.2** with the packages installed below